At Herongate Dental Clinic in Ottawa, our dentists perform a variety of oral surgery procedures to treat dental issues and support your oral health.

 What is Oral Surgery?

-While we always prefer to save a natural tooth, in some cases this will be impossible.
+While we prefer to save a natural tooth, in some cases this will be impossible.
 If a tooth is too severely damaged as a result of decay, injury or gum disease, your dentist may need to remove it.
 Your dentist will discuss potential tooth replacement options with you, including bridges or crowns.

 Wisdom Tooth Removal

 The final set of molars which emerge in the back corners of a normal adult mouth are known as wisdom teeth.
 If your wisdom teeth are causing problems for your oral hygiene, crowding out your other teeth or have become impacted, your dentist may recommend removing them to help preserve your oral health.